Updated 18 April 2025

-We aim to include as much as we can about our whakapapa, hapū and our iwi, Te Ātiawa.
+My aim has been to include as much as we can about our whakapapa, hapū and our iwi, Te Āti Awa.

 Much of the material covers people and events in New Zealand of historical significance, including:

-- hundreds of years of Māori history in Taranaki prior to colonisation, including the so-called ‘Musket Wars’ between tribes
+- hundreds of years of Māori history in Taranaki and else where in Aotearoa prior to colonisation through to the so-called ‘Musket Wars’ between northern iwi and Taranaki iwi and subsequent migrations south to the Kapiti coast, Wellington and Marlborough Sounds

-- pioneering European traders, farmers and whalers who, with their families, lived with and fought alongside Māori
+- pioneering European traders and whalers who, with their families, lived with and fought alongside their Māori kin

-- participation in wars between Māori and the Crown
+- land wars between Māori and the Crown

-- tracking the lives of Barrett / Honeyfield decedents over six generations in New Zealand.
+- tracking the lives of Barrett / Honeyfield decedents over six generations in Aotearoa / New Zealand.

 As more material becomes available and with ongoing research, the various postings will be revised on a regular basis, and new postings will go up.